Teletubbies: Tinky Winky controversy

-Controversy arose in 1999 concerning Tinky Winky and him carrying a bag that looks much like a woman's handbag (although he was first "outed" by the academic and cultural critic Andy Medhurst in a letter from July 1997 to The Face).
+Controversy arose in 1999 concerning Tinky Winky's sexuality fuelled by him carrying a bag that looks much like a woman's handbag (although he was first "outed" by the academic and cultural critic Andy Medhurst in a letter from July 1997 to The Face).
 He aroused the interest of Jerry Falwell in 1999 when Falwell alleged that the character was a "gay role model".
 Falwell issued an attack in his National Liberty Journal, citing a Washington Post "In/out" column which stated that lesbian comedian Ellen DeGeneres was "out" as the chief national gay representative, while trendy Tinky Winky was "in".
 He warned parents that Tinky Winky could be a covert homosexual symbol, because "he is purple, the gay pride colour, and his antenna is shaped like a triangle: the gay pride symbol."
 The BBC made an official response, explaining that "Tinky Winky is simply a sweet, technological baby with a magic bag."
 Kenn Viselman of Itsy-Bitsy Entertainment commented, "He's not gay.
 He's not straight.
 He's just a character in a children's series."

 In May 2007, Polish Ombudsman for Children Ewa Sowińska revisited the matter, and planned to order an investigation.
 "I noticed that he has a woman's handbag, but I didn't realise he's a boy", Sowińska said in a public statement.
 She asked her office's psychologists to look into the allegations.
 After the research in late 2007, she stated: "The opinion of a leading sexologist, who maintains that this series has no negative effects on a child's psychology, is perfectly credible.
 As a result, I have decided that it is no longer necessary to seek the opinion of other psychologists."

 Despite the objections, the Independent on Sundays editors included Tinky Winky as the only fictional character in the 2008 inaugural "Happy List", alongside 99 real-life adults recognised for making Britain a better and happier place.

 In response to this controversy, the gay community embraced the Teletubbies, with Tinky Winky leading pride parades and being featured on restaurant menus with themed items.
 In 2021, WildBrain, owner of the Teletubbies brand, declared their support for the LGBTQ+ community with the statement "Teletubbies Love Pride."
 The company released a limited collection of merchandise with proceeds supporting GLAAD.
 In a statement, WildBrain said, "The Teletubbies have always embraced their own offbeat quirkiness and sense of style.
 This Pride Month, we're celebrating that 'love who you are' spirit through our Collection of ready-to-rave fashion that makes Tinky Winky, Dipsy, Laa-Laa and Po very proud."
 This was followed up by a 30-piece gender-fluid adult fashion collection commemorating Pride 2022.